scraggo/scraggo.github.io/content/drafts/meet.md

 Suggestions:

-- For all online tests, store _all_ the text from online results (copying or PDF), links to the tests/results, and other info in your personal notes collection.
+- For all online tests, store _all_ the text from online results (copying or PDF), links to the tests/results, any questions that were difficult to answer, and other info in your personal notes collection.
 (See [my post on Building a Second Brain](/building-my-second-brain))
-- Create dated journal entries and write answers to questions, your reflections on test results, and all other related thoughts.
+- Create dated journal entries and write answers to non-quiz questions, your reflections on test results, and all other related thoughts.
 - Create a "spam" email address for the websites that require email.

 **Warning**: Having the support of a mental health professional is recommended, especially for tests that explore emotions, trauma, and other sensitive topics.